Spinal Degeneration Phases

 The best course of action is to schedule an appointment as soon as you can to sit down with Dr. Josh and discuss your concerns.
 The sooner we can determine if there is degeneration, and at what phase, the sooner we can develop a treatment path for you.
 Just give us a call at 952-440-4553.

-Chiropractors Dr. Josh Watkins and Dr. Amber Trice, and Dr. Aaron Pfaff of Watkins Family Chiropractic provides chiropractic adjustments to patients in Savage, Prior Lake, Burnsville and surrounding cities in Scott County, Minnesota.
+Chiropractors Dr. Josh Watkins, Dr. Lindsay Kerr and Dr. Aaron Pfaff of Watkins Family Chiropractic provides chiropractic adjustments to patients in Savage, Prior Lake, Burnsville and surrounding cities in Scott County, Minnesota.